Asset Bundling from the Command Line

 Now, every time I change my assets, I run the script above to generate fresh copies of my assets.

-The solution might be simple and naive (there is no deletion of all assets, to name one), but it works, it is blazing fast, it helps limiting the number of external dependencies, and the complexity of the build process.
-If you have spent time debugging a toolchain which stops working after updating some components, you probably know what I mean.
+The solution might be simple and naive (there is no deletion of old assets, to name one), but it works, it is blazing fast, it limits the number of external dependencies and the complexity of the build process. *If you have spent time debugging a build toolchain which stops working after updating some components, you probably know what I mean.*

-Asset bundling and revving can improve the performances of your website/webapp and there are many nice tools which support us very well in complex workflows.
+Asset bundling and revving can improve the performances of your Website and Web applications.
+There are many nice tools which support us very well in complex workflows.